ufrgs-hyman/meican/README.md

 ##LICENSE

 Copyright (c) 2011-2016 by RNP (http://www.rnp.br)
 All rights reserved.
+The MEICAN is released under the terms of the following BSD2 License.
 For more information see [LICENSE](https://github.com/ufrgs-hyman/meican2/blob/master/LICENSE.md).